← Vigi-Sky Methodology & Sources FR

 Limit 4 — models evolve

-Claude is an evolving AI model.
+AI models evolve.
 An analysis in May 2026 is not strictly reproducible in May 2027: we archive signed analyses (model + date) for traceability.

 5. Privacy and data